 More equipment isn’t necessarily always better but with severe space limitations, extra space probably affords you a little room to get some equipment in there that dramatically improves your exercise options.
 It just makes your workouts less repetitive and thus (for people like me) less likely that you’ll get bored.

-If you have a space for your apartment gym in mind, measure it quickly and see if you’ve got at
+If you have a space for your apartment gym in mind, measure it quickly and see if you’ve got enough space.

 What do you need to get in shape?